Healthy Homes Assessment Glengarry

 Fines for Failing to Comply

-From the 1st of July in 2021, if a new, renewed or varied contract is signed on a Glengarry rental property, all Healthy Homes compliance tasks have to be completed within 90 days.
+From the 1st of July in 2021, when a new or renewed tenancy is signed on a Glengarry rental property, all Healthy Homes compliance tasks need to be completed by the end of 90 days.

-Since the 1st July of 2021, once a new, renewed or varied lease is entered into on a Glengarry rental property, all Healthy Homes compliance work must be finished by the end of 90 days.
+Beginning on July 1st, 2021, once a new or renewed Tenancy is signed for a Glengarry rental property, all Healthy Homes compliance work must be completed within 90 days.

 See the full details for this law.
 Residential Tenancies Act landlords responsibilities.